jasonsong-cs/freeforall/README.md

 # Free For All Simulation Project

-## A simulator to run a mock free for all match
+## A consoled based simulator to run a mock free for all match

 Based on the given statistics of the player, the winning percentage is determined. <br />
 Higher the statistics, the higher the percentage of winning, but it does not guarantee it. <br />